Tie in a fun and memorable bear theme when introducing your students to the classroom rules, creating a class book, and practicing math skills.

 Step 8: As a way to invest students in the classroom community, have students walk up and tape their bears around the list of classroom rules to show that following the rules will let them always see students learning and happy.

 Some students may not have developed fine motor skills, so you may need to help them color and cut out their bears.

 - Have students make headbands in the shape of the bear with the rules on it.
 They can wear this and practice saying class rules.

 - Encourage higher level thinking by asking students to evaluate what rules they like the best.

-- Have students use the bears as puppets to show what good interactions look like.
+- Have students use their paper bears as puppets to show what good interactions look like.

 Give students your parent letter to take home, which includes an introduction to the class and the rules.
 Ask parents fill out basic information such as address, telephone numbers, email address, place of work, and them most convenient time to contact them.
 When students return the forms, file them in a binder.

-- Did you present the discussion and story in an engaging way for students to interact?
+- Did you present the discussion and story in an engaging way that encouraged students to interact?

-- Were they able to work with partners to share markers and scissors?
+- Were students able to work with partners to share art materials and scissors?

 - Was there enough time for all students to be successful?